NATIONAL FROZEN FOOD DAY

 In 1930, the Birdseye label, owned by the General Food Corporation, began selling 26 products to 18 retails stores in and around Springfield, Massachusetts.
 Clarence Birdseye continued his work with General Foods Corporation.

-Birdseye died October 7, 1956, but the name and products he inspired continue today.
+Birdseye died on October 7, 1956, but the name and products he inspired continue today.

-Frozen dinners, first known as TV dinners, came on the scene in 1954 and were introduced by Swanson.
+In 1954, Swanson introduced the first frozen dinners.
+At the time, the consumers knew them as TV dinners as they were designed to be eaten in front of the newly popular television.
+Special folding trays, called TV trays, stored conveniently away when not in use.
+But when dinner time rolled around, unfolded for each person’s TV dinner.
+Everyone gathered around the television to enjoy their meal.
 These pre-cooked meals only needed to be heated through in the oven to be ready to eat.
 No cooking skills were required.
 Pre-heat the oven, cook for the required length of time and eat.

-The invention of the microwave has also changed the types of frozen foods and just how convenient these items can be.
-Over the years, frozen foods have developed to meet consumer demand.
-A variety of family sized meals, health conscience meals and even organic meals have hit the markets in recent years.
+The invention of the microwave also changed the types of frozen foods and just how convenient these items can be.
+Over the years, other frozen foods have developed to meet consumer demand.
+A variety of family-sized meals, health conscience meals, and even organic meals have hit the markets in recent years.

 Take a trip to your local grocery store and find one of your favorites in the frozen food aisle!!
 Use #NationalFrozenFoodDay to post on social media.

-Proclamation 5157 was signed by President Ronald Reagan in which it said: “Now, Therefore, I, Ronald Reagan, President of the United States of America, do hereby proclaim March 6, 1984, as Frozen Food Day, and I call upon the American people to observe such day with appropriate ceremonies and activities.”
+President Ronald Reagan signed Proclamation 5157 in which it said: “Now, Therefore, I, Ronald Reagan, President of the United States of America, do hereby proclaim March 6, 1984, as Frozen Food Day, and I call upon the American people to observe such day with appropriate ceremonies and activities.”